CostiDranca/Perceptron-implementation-from-scratch-Python/README.md

 I trained the ADALINE unit for 3000 epochs using a learn rate = 0.0001, and reduced the error given by the SSE function to a mean of 0.5, and a rate of success of 0.8 in average.
 The learning rate and the number of epochs can be modified in order to get a better performance.

+2.Delta Rule Perceptron
+This file contains an implementation for the a perceptron with logsig activation function, and for updateing of weights uses the delta rule (based on partial derivative of the error function with respect to each weight).
+The learning rule looks like: Wk= Wk-1 + r * (d - y)*y(1-y)*x, where Wk is the values of weights at epoch k, y is the output of perceptron and x is the input.
+From 100 flowers, 80 of them are used for training and the others 20 are used for testing.
+I trained the perceptron for 3000 epochs